sungnga/instagram-clone-app/README.md

   - The Navbar component renders the Instagram logo
   - When clicking on the IG logo, it'll take you to the homepage, which is the FeedPage

+### 4. Building the NotFoundPage component:
+- This is the default page when a route a user is try to visit doesn't match one of the routes we defined
+- This page renders to Layout component to create the page layout and add styling
+- It has a simple Navbar header with the Instagram logo and a page-not-found message to the user with a link that takes them back to homepage

 ## NPM PACKAGES USED